auraflaa/Olist-Customer-Satisfaction-Analysis/Case Study Guide.md

 ---
 ### **Act**

 Finally, synthesize your analysis into actionable recommendations.
 Based on your findings, what are the top three things StyleSpire should do to convert one-time buyers into repeat customers?
+Create your portfolio and add this case study to it.
+* A great place to host your project code, analysis, and documentation is [**GitHub**](https://github.com/).

 **Case Study Roadmap - Act**